SB2318/UltimateHealth/README.md

 ## About:

 UltimateHealth is an innovative open-source project that aims to provide a comprehensive online library and article management application focused on health.
-The project is designed to cater to users who are looking for reliable and trustworthy information on various health-related topics.
+The project is designed to cater to users looking for reliable and trustworthy information on various health-related topics.

 ## Features:

-From the beginner perspective, the project consists of three main modules: Article Section, Chat Section, and Podcasts.
+From the beginner's perspective, the]is project consists of three main modules: Article Section, Chat Section, and Podcasts.
 The Article Section includes:

 * Diseases-related information
 * General health-related guidance
 * Survival experiences from critical diseases
 * Backend Development

 Users can also listen to articles(audio features) if they prefer.
-The Chat Section features a guider bot that helps users solve their health-related problems.
+The Chat Section features a guide bot that helps users solve health-related problems.

 Hello!
-Congratulations to all the GSSOC'24 contributors and mentors!🎉 I'm thrilled to be a part of this amazing team and I'm excited to work together to make the Ultimate Health project a huge success.
+Congratulations to all the GSSOC'24 contributors and mentors!🎉 I'm thrilled to be a part of this amazing team and excited to work together to make the Ultimate Health project a huge success.
 Let's collaborate, learn, and grow together!

 ## Getting Started:

+### Project Requirements:

+* Java Installed on your machine. (**Java version:**  17)
+* Android Studio installed on your machine.

+###  Install JDK:

+To ensure that your project runs smoothly, make sure you have Java 17 installed on your system.
+You can follow these steps to set up Java 17:

+* Visit the Oracle website or the OpenJDK website to download the Java 17 JDK (Java Development Kit) for your operating system.
+* Follow the installation instructions provided for your specific operating system.

+### Installing JDK 17 on macOS:

+* Visit the Oracle JDK download page or the AdoptOpenJDK website.
+* Download the JDK 17 installer for macOS (e.g., .dmg or .pkg file).
+* Open the downloaded installer and follow the installation instructions.
+* After the installation is complete, you can verify the installation by opening a Terminal window and running the command java -version.
+It should display the installed JDK version.

+### Setting JAVA_HOME on macOS:

+* Open a Terminal window.
+* Determine the installation path of JDK 17.
+You can use the java_home command to find the path by running /usr/libexec/java_home -v 17.
+* Copy the JDK installation path.
+* Create or edit the .zshrc file in your user home directory by running nano ~/.zshrc in the Terminal.
+* Add the following line to the file, replacing <JDK_PATH> with the copied JDK installation path:

+  **export JAVA_HOME=<JDK_PATH>**
+* Save the file and exit the text editor.
+* Close the Terminal window and open a new one to apply the changes.
+* To verify that JAVA_HOME is set correctly, run the command echo $JAVA_HOME in the Terminal.
+It should display the JDK installation path.

+### Installing JDK 17 on Windows:

+* Visit the Oracle JDK download page or the AdoptOpenJDK website.
+* Download the JDK 17 installer for Windows (e.g., .exe file).
+* Run the downloaded installer and follow the installation instructions.
+* After the installation is complete, you can verify the installation by opening a Command Prompt window and running the command java -version.
+It should display the installed JDK version.

+### Setting JAVA_HOME on Windows:

+* Right-click on the Windows Start button and select "System".
+* In the System window, click on "Advanced System Settings" on the left sidebar.
+* Click the "Environment Variables" button.
+* Under the "System Variables" section, click "New".
+* Enter **JAVA_HOME** as the Variable name.
+* Enter the path to the JDK 17 installation directory (e.g., C:\Program Files\Java\jdk-17) as the Variable value.
+* Click "OK" to save the variable.
+* Click "OK" again to close the Environment Variables window.
+* Close and reopen any Command Prompt windows for the changes to take effect.
+* To verify that **JAVA_HOME** is set correctly, run the command ~echo %JAVA_HOME%~ in a Command Prompt window.
+It should display the JDK installation path.

 Follow these steps to get started with UltimateHealth: